 Property Valuation and Tax

 Hennepin County has started mailing property valuation notices.
-Residents should receive notices between now and mid-April.
+Residents should receive notices in the maill.
 If you would like to discuss your notice with the Hennepin County Assessor, please call the county at 952.249.4640.
-If you are not satisfied after your discussion, you may appeal your valuation notice at the Open Book meeting, Monday, May 6, 5-7 pm, at Shorewood City Hall.
-Anyone unable to attend the meeting on May 6 may retain their right to proceed to the County Board meeting in June.
-You must file to attend this meeting with the State Tax Court by April 30.
-Instructions are printed on your valuation notice, or contact the County Assessor.
+If you are not satisfied after your discussion, you may appeal your valuation notice at the Open Book meeting, Monday, May 3, 5-7 pm, at Shorewood City Hall.
+Anyone unable to attend the meeting on May 3 may retain their right to proceed to the County Board meeting.
+You must file by May 17 to get on the docket.
+Instructions are printed on your valuation notice or see the Hennepin County website.